-In the end, give them a demo version of your product to test and give you feedback and comparison with your competitors’ product.
+- In the end, give them a demo version of your product to test and give you feedback and comparison with your competitors’ products.

-After you carefully do your competitors’ analysis, their customers interview, and monitoring them, it’s time to outmaneuver them!
+After you carefully do your competitors’ analysis, their customers’ interviews, and monitor them, it’s time to outmaneuver them!
 Here are some examples of what can you do:

-Deliver the product of the better quality, user-friendly interface or higher value in the eyes of your customers.
+Deliver a better quality product, user-friendly interface or higher value in the eyes of your customers.

 Tell better stories

-Give your customers the sense of belonging.
+Give your customers a sense of belonging.
 That they’re a part of some movement that will totally change and disrupt the industry.

 Today, people are not buying products.
 People are buying value and stories.

-Create better and engaging content for your audience every single day.
+Create better and more engaging content for your audience every single day.